NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 ![Resolving cousin dependencies using the lower version that satisfies all constraints](media/projectJson-dependency-7.png)

 In some cases, it is not possible to meet all version requirements.
-As shown below, if Package A required exactly Package B *1.0* and Package C requires Package B *>=2.0*, then NuGet cannot resolve the dependencies and will give an error.
+As shown below, if Package A requires exactly Package B *1.0* and Package C requires Package B *>=2.0*, then NuGet cannot resolve the dependencies and will give an error.

 ![Unresolvable dependencies due to an exact version requirement](media/projectJson-dependency-8.png)